Premium Content:

 New York, NY – August 26, 2019: Billie Jean King speaks during opening ceremony of US Open Tennis Championship at Billie Jean King National Tennis Center (Lev Radin / Shutterstock).

 In 1971 she began an affair with her secretary Marilyn Bennett.
-Bennett had been living rent-free in the couple’s Malibu house but when she was asked to move out of the property, she threatened to expose the affair with letters that King had written and other documents she had held on to.
+Bennett had been living rent-free in the couple’s Malibu house but when she was asked to move out of the property, she threatened to expose the affair with letters that King had written and other documents she had held onto.

-After she attempted suicide by jumping off the balcony of the Malibu property, a move that left her a paraplegic, Bennet sued King for palimony.
+After she attempted suicide by jumping off the balcony of the Malibu property, a move that left her a paraplegic, Bennett sued King for palimony.
 The court care made the tennis champion’s sexuality public at a time when there was still huge discrimination.

 King acknowledged the relationship, making her the first high profile tennis player to publicly come out.
 At the time King felt she could not acknowledge the full extent of the relationship and called it a “fling” and a “mistake” in an interview.

-Sponsors quickly dropped King after the news about her sex life became public, she lost an estimated $2million in sponsorship deals.
+Sponsors quickly dropped King after the news about her sex life became public, and she lost an estimated $2million in sponsorship deals.
 She remained married to her husband Larry (not to be confused with the TV interviewer) until 1987 when she fell in love with her doubles partner Ilana Kloss.

-Kloss and King remained a couple and were married in 2918.
+Kloss and King remained a couple and were married in 2018.

 Artist Tom of Finland was born in 1920